sofroniewn/waver/README.md

 [![tests](https://github.com/sofroniewn/waver/workflows/tests/badge.svg)](https://github.com/sofroniewn/waver/actions)
 [![codecov](https://codecov.io/gh/sofroniewn/waver/branch/master/graph/badge.svg)](https://codecov.io/gh/sofroniewn/waver)

-Run simulations of the wave equation in 1D, 2D, or 3D in Python.
-This library owes a lot of its design and approach to the very good [fdtd](https://github.com/flaport/fdtd) library, a Python 3D electromagnetic FDTD simulator.
+Run simulations of the [wave equation](https://en.wikipedia.org/wiki/Wave_equation) in 1D, 2D, or 3D in Python.
+This library owes a lot of its design and approach to the [fdtd](https://github.com/flaport/fdtd) library, a Python 3D electromagnetic FDTD simulator.

+Some of the examples use [napari](https://napari.org/), a multi-dimensional image viewer for Python, to allow for easy visualization of the detected wave.
+Some functionality is also available as a napari plugin to allow for running simulations from a graphical user interface.

 ----------------------------------